-World War II has a nostalgia to it for Americans (and I’m allowed to say this, as I’m an American) that has nothing to do with the horrors that were experienced all over the globe due to a couple of power hungry men, but all to do with it being “simpler times” in many people’s minds, before the Age of Technology and the great globalization of our world.
+World War II has a nostalgia to it for Americans (and I’m allowed to say this, as I’m an American) that has nothing to do with the horrors that were experienced all over the globe due to a couple of power-hungry men, but all to do with it being “simpler times” in many people’s minds, before the Age of Technology and the great globalization of our world.

-This is in great opposition to some of what America considers to be the bad wars, like the almost genocidal status of the Indian Wars or the much-talked about Vietnam war that ripped teenage boys from their beds unwillingly to impose democracy, freedom, and Western ideals on the encroaching communism of Southeast Asia.
+This is in great opposition to some of what America considers to be the bad wars, like the almost genocidal status of the Indian Wars or the much-talked-about Vietnam war that ripped teenage boys from their beds unwillingly to impose democracy, freedom, and Western ideals on the encroaching communism of Southeast Asia.

 And while America undoubtedly deserves props for it’s contribution to the bringing the Axis powers down, corporate America may have been undecided about where it’s allegiance was: to money or to the Republic.
 When American soldiers dragged their boats to the shore in Normandy and faced Gerry for the first time, they may have been greatly surprised to find that June 1944, plenty of Nazi trucks outfitted with engines created by Ford and General Motors.
-It seemed, to any onlookers, that profit sent supplies to the Fuhrer, with thoughts only for wealth.
+It seemed, to any onlooker, that profit sent supplies to the Fuhrer, with thoughts only for wealth.

 Power Recognizes Power

-America had long felt sympathetic to Mussolini; the Italian dictator was met with corporate conglomerates from the other side of the pond that were not only sympathetic to his plight, but were calling his transformation of Italy the “fine, young revolution.”
+America had long felt sympathetic to Mussolini; the Italian dictator was met with corporate conglomerates from the other side of the pond that were not only sympathetic to his plight but were calling his transformation of Italy the “fine, young revolution.”
 But when it came to Hitler, big business was more reserved as the German upstart was often billed behind a Socialist bill, which was very anti-capitalist.
-One such big name that was a fan of Hitler in the beginning was Henry Ford, but he certainly wasn’t alone.
-Other big names that followed Hitler’s progress, even as far back as the 1920’s, included Randolph Hearst and Irenee Du Pont, even going as far as providing for him financially.
+One such big name that was a fan of Hitler, in the beginning, was Henry Ford, but he certainly wasn’t alone.
+Other big names that followed Hitler’s progress, even as far back as the 1920s, included Randolph Hearst and Irenee Du Pont, even going as far as providing for him financially.

 This fascination with Hitler lead to many American investments in Germany; by 1930 about twenty big names in the US were connected, such as Coca-Cola, General Electric, IBM, Singer, Goodrich, and Gillette, just to name a few.
 But it wasn’t just corporations, because soon the banks followed, including J.P.
 Morgan, the Union of New York, and Sullivan & Cromwell.
-The most shocking of all these facts was the father of George Bush Sr., Prescott Bush, who made his fortune in Nazi contracts that later led to the president’s oil money, and financing for his presidential campaign.
+The most shocking of all these facts was the father of George Bush Sr., Prescott Bush, who made his fortune in Nazi contracts that later led to the president’s oil money and financing for his presidential campaign.